View Professor Vogel's personal website: www.howardvogel.com

 "Law is artwork in pursuit of justice, performed by lawyers in a social context, through the craft of counseling and advocacy.
 If it is to be practiced elegantly, it requires mastery and compassion."

 For more than twenty-five years, Vogel has been an active member of the Society of Christian Ethics, and he is co-founder of the Restorative Justice Interest Group of the Society.
-Since 1989, he has served as one of the editors of the Journal of Law and Religion.
+From 1989 to 2013, he served as one of the editors of the Journal of Law and Religion.

 In 2003, Vogel received the highest award given by the Hamline University Board of Trustees, the John Wesley Trustee Award for Faculty, for outstanding commitment to leadership and service.